 If you want more frequent access or have a concern that comes up, you have to pay for the additional updated report.
 You also have to pay for credit scores.
 And credit monitoring.
 The price of these all adds up.

 With Equifax now coming to Credit Karma, you have continuous free access to both updated Equifax and TransUnion reports, which allows you to check in as frequently as you’d like to check for new activity, including new credit inquiries (a big red flag for suspicious activity).
 No need to tip-toe around when you pull a report and then anxiously wait another 12 months before you can pull another.
 I believe the TransUnion credit report updates weekly and Equifax monthly, but don’t quote me on that.

 With the added free credit score from Equifax, you now have two credit scores to compare with each other.
 This should give you a strong general sense of where you stand in the eyes of creditors.

 Here’s what the new TransUnion and Equifax credit score interface looks like, which can be found as a dropdown under the “My Overview” and then “Score Details”:

 Not bad, eh? 😉

-If you want to view your credit reports from TransUnion and Equifax, under the same dropdown, you’ll see the choice for each report in the left-side navbar.
+If you want to view your credit reports from TransUnion and Equifax, under the same link, you’ll see the option to choose “Credit Report” on the right.

-After choosing one, you’ll have access to a huge amount of data.
+After choosing one of the reports, you’ll have access to a huge amount of data.